-The current standard for the detection of osteoporosis is the measurement of bone mineral density via dual X-ray absorptiometry or quantitative CT, but these measures do not allow the biomechanical strength of the trabecular bone or assess fracture risk allow to be evaluated.
+The current standard for the detection of osteoporosis is the measurement of bone mineral density via dual X-ray absorptiometry or quantitative CT, but these measures are unable to evaluate the biomechanical strength of the trabecular bone or assess fracture risk.

 Whole-body CT or magnetic resonance imaging can be used to assess the peripheral skeleton, but the resolution is not sufficient to assess the trabecular architecture of the hip and lower spine.

 With the recent development of flat-panel CT devices, which use a very high number of pixels to overcome resolution issues, the researchers scanned 10 cadaver human C3 vertebrae, 12 T12 vertebrae, and 12 proximal femora while mimicking in vivo scan conditions.

 The results of the scan were compared with scans of the same bones done with micro-CT imaging.

 The flat-panel CT device was able to successfully determine the mean trabecular separation (TbSp) and number (TbN) at all sites.
 The accuracy of other parameters, however, depended on the site.